Taiwan says 240,000 COVID-19 Moderna doses to arrive on Friday

-TAIPEI, June 18 (Reuters) - A further 240,000 COVID-19 vaccine doses from Moderna Inc (MRNA.O) will arrive in Taiwan on Friday afternoon, Deputy Minister of the Interior Chen Tsung-yen said, boosting the island’s slow vaccination programme.
+TAIPEI (Reuters) -A further 240,000 COVID-19 vaccine doses from Moderna Inc will arrive in Taiwan on Friday afternoon, Deputy Minister of the Interior Chen Tsung-yen said, boosting the island’s slow vaccination programme.

 Only around 5% of Taiwan’s 23.5 million people have received at least one shot so far, with orders delayed by global shortages as the island deals with a spike in domestic infections.